Helen Mirren: Height, Net Worth, High Heels and Iconic Roles

 Helen Mirren and her great-nephew Grandson Basil attend the Los Angeles Premiere Of Warner Bros.'
 Helen Mirren and her great-nephew Grandson Basil attend the Los Angeles Premiere Of Warner Bros.’
 “Shazam!
 Fury Of The Gods” held at Regency Village Theatre on March 14, 2023, in Los Angeles, California (Credit: Kathy Hutchins / Shutterstock)

-Dame Helen Mirren in a bright pink cloak over a black dress, Lucy Liu in a glamorous yellow gown with a thigh-high split, and Rachel Zegler in a black semi-sheer dress at the Dame Helen Mirren in a bright pink cloak over a black dress, Lucy Liu in a glamorous yellow gown with a thigh-high split, and Rachel Zegler in a black semi-sheer dress at the “Shazam!
+Dame Helen Mirren in a bright pink cloak over a black dress, Lucy Liu in a glamorous yellow gown with a thigh-high split, and Rachel Zegler in a black semi-sheer dress at the Dame Helen Mirren was in a bright pink cloak over a black dress, Lucy Liu was in a glamorous yellow gown with a thigh-high split, and Rachel Zegler was in a black semi-sheer dress at the “Shazam!
 Fury of the Gods” UK Special Screening at Cineworld Leicester Square on March 7, 2023, in London, England (Credit: Fred Duval / Shutterstock)

 Mirren began her acting journey with the National Youth Theatre in 1965, where her performance as Cleopatra in “Antony and Cleopatra” led to her joining the Royal Shakespeare Company.